mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-roles/index.md

 - Select the Amazon Web Services (AWS) option from the Add Infrastructure Provider.
 - Ensure "Role" is selected as the Authentication Method.
 - Enter a name for your infrastructure provider.
-Consider choosing a name that matches the AWS user.
+Select a name that matches the AWS user.
 - Enter the Role ARN.
 - You can add an External ID if you share the Role with a 3rd party.
 External IDs secure your environment from accidentally used roles.
 [Here you can read more about External IDs][external_id].